-- In Northbridge, MA, a woman found herself interrupting a quiet afternoon of golf by getting herself stuck in a sandtrap.
+- In Northbridge, MA, a woman found herself interrupting a quiet afternoon of golf by getting herself stuck in a sand trap.
 The police report said that the woman’s malfunctioning GPS told her to turn left…directly into a cornfield.
-After making driving through a bit, attempting to get out, she ended driving onto the putting green and into that sand trap.
+After driving through a bit and then attempting to get out, she ended up driving onto the putting green and into that sand trap.

 - A Swiss van driver found himself driving on a footpath near the peak of a mountain.
 Unable to turn around because of the narrow path, the man was forced to call for help.
 Luckily, he was able to reach someone and was airlifted to safety.

 - In Bellevue, WA, three women followed their GPS right into a lake.
 They were in town on business and rented a vehicle with a navigation system.
 While in search of their hotel, the woman driving was driving down a “dark road”, so she thought.
 In actuality, the GPS was leading them down a boat launch and right into the lake in Mercer Slough Nature Park.
 All the women made it out safely.